 The Missing Jurisprudence of the Legislated Constitution, in THE CONSTITUTION IN 2020 79-91 (Jack M. Balkin & Reva B. Siegel eds., Oxford: Oxford University Press 2009)

 Scholarly Commons Citation

 West, Robin, "The Missing Jurisprudence of the Legislated Constitution" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 637.
+637.